What’s the Deal with Black Dip-Dyed Fingers?

 Thom Browne Fall 2014

 Lorde's black dip-dyed fingers at the Grammys may have been shocking to some, but in certain circles they're old news and definitely not the last we've seen of the "trend."
-Backstage at Thom Browne's Fall/Winter 2014 show this week, Julie Kandalec applied dark charcoal water-based acrylic paint to the models' fingertips to bring the designer's "wicked nuns" theme to life.
+Backstage at Thom Browne's show, Julie Kandalec applied dark charcoal water-based acrylic paint to the models' fingertips to bring the designer's "wicked nuns" theme to life.
 The reason?
 Kandelac said Browne wanted the models' fingers to look like they were dipped in ink.
-It's unclear whether Lorde's Grammy performance was an inspiration, but the singer isn't the only person who could have played muse to Browne's fall 2014 show.
+It's unclear whether Lorde's Grammy performance was an inspiration, but the singer isn't the only person who could have played muse to Browne's show.

 Here's a brief history of this weird look.